bitcraze/aideck-gap8-examples/docs/nina-instructions/docker-nina.md

 # Docker Nina

-Build the docker image while in the same directory as the docker file.
+Build the docker image while in the same directory as the docker file (found in AIdeck_examples/docker/nina/)

 *Note: Depending on your operating system and docker installation you might need to perform the following commands with `sudo`.
 For more information see the [docker documentation](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user)*.